joshkwka/joshkwka.github.io/src/app/projects/project-info/object-recognition-robot.md

 1. **Figure 4**: Robot’s angle offsets around an object.
 2. **Figure 5**: High-cost area navigation issues.
 3. **Figure 6**: Feature detection and matching examples.

----

-This project highlights the integration of **navigation algorithms** and **image processing techniques** to achieve autonomous object identification, setting the stage for further advancements in robotics and automation.